gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 RFC EDITOR: PLEASE REMOVE THIS SECTION.

+## Version -06 to -07 ## {#sec-06-07}

+* Alignments with draft-ietf-core-oscore-groupcomm

+* New format of 'sign_info', using the COSE capabilities.

+* New format of Joining Response parameters, using the COSE capabilities.

+* Editorial revision.

 ## Version -05 to -06 ## {#sec-05-06}

 * Added role of external signature verifier.